0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 You run the node from the folder `/opt/pbc-mainnet` with user:group `1500:1500`.

 !!!
-Warning "Correct restrictions on file permissions are imperative for security"
+Warning "Correct restrictions on file permissions are important for securing your private keys"

     If your private keys get compromised others can steal your MBC tokens and BYOC, or sign malicious transactions .
     The [default non-root user above](run-a-reader-node.md#add-a-non-root-user) **must** be different from 1500, because you want to protect access to private keys used by node services.